 Zoë Steadman-Milne, Producer/

 Zoë Steadman-Milne joined Bristol Cultural Development Partnership in 2013.
-As Project Manager she oversees the programming, logistics and event management of all Festival of Ideas events and projects.
-Since joining Zoë worked on the creation of the Young People’s Festival of Ideas and is on the Steering Committee for the Bristol and Bath Cultural Destinations project.
+As Producer and Project Manager she oversees the programming, logistics and event management of all Festival of Ideas events and projects, including the Festival of Economics, Young People’s Festival of Ideas and the Bristol City Poet.
 Prior to this, Zoë produced the Bath Literature Festival from 2005-2013.

 Melanie Kelly, Research Director and Project Manager/